maateoe/uses-for-asymmetric-cryptography/README.md

 <h2>Description</h2>
-The objective of this project is to showcase the practical application of cryptographic keys in enhancing particular security measures.
-Focused on utilizing SSH Key pair in conjunction with OpenSSL key pair, the project aims to illustrate encryption and decryption techniques applied to a text file containing sensitive data.
-Additionally, to ensure data integrity, the project incorporates a Git commit mechanism.
-Through this, the project aims to provide a comprehensive demonstration of using public-key cryptographic keys for improving security.
+The objective of this project is to showcase the practical application of asymmetric cryptography to demonstrate its uses for authentication, encryption, and integrity.
+This is to demonstrate real world uses of public and private keys.
+This project utilizes SSH Key pair and OpenSSL key pair, to encrypt and decrypt a text file containing sensitive data.
+Lastly, I utilized SSH key pair to configure a Git commit signing feature to ensure data integrity.
+These measures provide a comprehensive demonstration of using asymmetric encryption for improving different areas of security.
 <br />

 <h2>Utilities Used</h2>